MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 The default authentication mechanism for Git-related tooling is alternate authentication (sometimes called *basic authentication*).
 This mechanism allows a user to set up an alternate username and password for use during Git command-line operations.
 The user can use this username/password combination to access any other data for which that user has permissions.
 By its nature, alternate authentication credentials are less secure than the default federated authentication.

 You can still make choices for increased security.
 All communication is sent over HTTPS, and there are password complexity requirements.
-Your organization should continue to evaluate whether it needs additional policies to meet your project security requirements.
+Your organization should continue to evaluate whether it needs additional policies to meet your projects' security requirements.

 You can disable alternate authentication credentials if you decide that it doesn't meet your organization's security requirements.
 For more information, see [Change application connection & security policies for your organization](../accounts/change-application-access-policies.md).